 The following variables can be used to pass database field values associated with the current record.
 Database field names and functions are described by the Data Dictionary (Configuration>Database>Data Dictionary).
-Except where indicated, database field values can be passed in Oracle Service Cloud versions 8.0 and higher.
+Except where indicated, database field values can be passed in Oracle B2C Service versions 8.0 and higher.

 $contact.<field_name> Passes contact field values.

 $org.<field_name> Passes organization field values

 $opportunity.<field_name> Passes opportunity field values